CozzyBro2/CallScheduler/README.md

 # CallScheduler
 Roblox module that allows accurate scheduling of lua functions (calls) with more digestible syntax when compared to alternatives.

+# How do I use it?

+Grab the source code from `src/CallScheduler.lua`, and put it in ReplicatedStorage.
+Then you can require it, and use the modules it exposes through the module table:

+`
+Functions:

+Scheduler.Add( number *Time, function *Callback, any ...)

+Scheduler.Remove( function *Callback )

+Properties:

+number Jitter = 0.005
+`

 ## Notes

 * Detached from `lua-stuff` for easy editing, and I felt it deserved it's own repo.
 * Use the cool github pages site to read about this creation: https://cozzybro2.github.io/CallScheduler/
 * If you care at all for some reason, this is intended to replace `delay()` moreso than it is to replace `wait()`.

 ## Why CallScheduler?